 - Add the lid to the pot and cook at 150C for 5 hours, turning every hour or so.
 After the 4th hour, check if the meat will pull apart fairly easily with 2 forks.
 When it does, it’s done.
 Remove from the oven and allow to cool to room temperature.

 - Remove the meat from the liquid and shred into chunks with 2 forks.
 Whilst doing that, place the pan with sauce over a high heat and reduce the liquid until you’ve got a nice thick sauce.
 Taste and adjust seasoning.

-- Meanwhile, prepare the rest of the ingredients.
-Warm the Gran Luchito Street Tacos in the microwave.
+- Meanwhile, prepare the rest of the ingredients and warm the Gran Luchito Street Tacos.
 You’ll need 2 for each burrito.